Linkdash2019/GetMoreEntitlments/README.md

 Warning: This is a potentually unuseable fork!
 Use at your own risk.

+ # Get More Entitlements
+ A fork of Get More Ram that adds more buttons for more entitlements found at https://developer.apple.com/documentation/appstoreconnectapi/certificatetype and https://developer.apple.com/documentation/appstoreconnectapi/capabilitytype

+OG readme:

 # Get More Ram
 A simple AltSign wrapper app that allows you to enable "Increased Memory Limit" for your sideloaded apps without using Xcode.